AlvarBer/Persimmon/docs/src/implementation.md

 (represented by the `.py` files on view subpackage) and Controller (corresponding to the `.kv` files on view subpackage).

-This way we reduce coupling as much as possible, enabling swapping the current kivy framework for another one by just changed the view, no modifications to the backend.
+This way coupling is kept as minimal as possible, enabling swapping the current kivy framework for another one by just changed the view, no modifications to the backend needed.

 In order to avoid repetition extensive use of classes coupled with reusable custom kivy Widgets was used.
 This for example meant that each individual pin